sandialabs/Spitfire/spitfire_docs/source/timeintegration.rst

 Finally Spitfire does not (yet!) support implicit-explicit methods such as additive Runge-Kutta or operator splitting techniques, but this will hopefully be tackled soon.

+Methods are named according to stage count (S#), order of accuracy (P#), and the order of accuracy of the embedded error estimator (Q#) if present, similarly to ARKODE's convention.
+If the embedded error order is noted, the method can be used for adaptive time-stepping based on local temporal error control.
+You can add new methods of your own, even for adaptive time stepping - demonstrations in `spitfire_demo/time_integration` show how.

-The explicit methods provided are:
+The explicit methods are:

-- Forward Euler: ``ForwardEuler``
+- Forward Euler: ``ForwardEulerS1P1``
-- Midpoint method: ``ExplicitRungeKutta2Midpoint``
+- Midpoint method: ``ExpMidpointS2P2``
-- Trapezoidal method: ``ExplicitRungeKutta2Trapezoid``
+- Trapezoidal method: ``ExpTrapezoidalS2P2Q1``
-- Ralston's two-stage method: ``ExplicitRungeKutta2Ralston``
+- Ralston's two-stage method: ``ExpRalstonS2P2``
-- Heun's three-stage method: ``ExplicitRungeKutta3Kutta``
+- Kutta's three-stage method: ``RK3KuttaS3P3``
-- The 'classical' RK4 method: ``ExplicitRungeKutta4Classical``
+- The 'classical' RK4 method: ``RK4ClassicalS4P4``
+- The Bogacki-Shampine four-stage method: ``BogackiShampineS4P3Q2``
+- A five-stage order 4 method of Zonneveld: ``ZonneveldS5P4Q3``
 - The Cash-Karp order 4 method: ``AdaptiveERK54CashKarp``
+- Kennedy & Carpenter's six-stage order 4 method: ``ExpKennedyCarpetnerS6P4Q3``
-- A general-purpose explicit RK method that can use any explicit Butcher table provided by the user: ``GeneralAdaptiveExplicitRungeKutta``
+- A general-purpose explicit RK method that can use any explicit Butcher table provided by the user: ``GeneralAdaptiveERK``

-Implicit methods that come with Spitfire are:
+The implicit methods are:

-- Backward Euler (BDF1): ``BackwardEuler``
+- Backward Euler (BDF1): ``BackwardEulerS1P1Q1``
-- Crank-Nicolson (implicit Trapezoidal): ``CrankNicolson``
+- Crank-Nicolson (implicit Trapezoidal): ``CrankNicolsonS2P2``
-- Midpoint method: ``ImplicitMidpoint``
+- Four-stage, order 3 method: ``KennedyCarpenterS4P3Q2``
-- Two-stage, L-stable, order 2 method: ``SDIRK22``
+- Four-stage, order 3 method: ``KvaernoS4P3Q2``
-- Six-stage, L-stable, order 4 method with stage order two: ``ESDIRK64``
+- Six-stage, L-stable, order 4 method with stage order two: ``KennedyCarpenterS6P4Q3``

-Spitfire provides the above ODE methods 'out of the box' and also facilitates the use of additional methods defined by the user.
-In addition to the above general-purpose methods, Spitfire can do error-based adaptive time-stepping with the following methods:

-- explicit: Euler-Trapezoidal order 2 method: ``AdaptiveERK21HeunEuler``
-- explicit: Cash-Karp order 4 method: ``AdaptiveERK54CashKarp``
-- explicit: general-purpose explicit Runge-Kutta method: ``GeneralAdaptiveExplicitRungeKutta``
-- implicit: backward Euler: ``BackwardEulerWithError``
-- implicit: six-stage, L-stable, order 4 method: ``ESDIRK64``
+- Eight-stage, L-stable, order 5 method with stage order two: ``KennedyCarpenterS8P5Q4``

-With the time-steppers listed above, Spitfire provides several means of driving a simulation in time.
 All simulations, whether with explicit or implicit methods, with a constant or adaptive time step, are driven by Spitfire's ``odesolve`` method.
 This method manages the logging of information and in-situ post-processing of user data as the simulation proceeds, evaluation of the Jacobian/preconditioning matrix used in implicit methods, depending upon performance